 - Continue Reading

-Rodents in New York City:
+Rodents in NYC:

 Identification, Diseases, and Prevention

 Rodents can range from guinea pigs to mice, but the ones we have to be most careful about are the ones that hideout in corners of our houses and nibble away at anything can get their hands on, aka house mice and roof rats.
+When you need a rodent exterminator, call Control Exterminating.

 A survey done by the National Pest Management Association or (NPMA) says that rodents have been responsible for problems to at least 29% of Americans and that most infestations occurred during the colder months as that is when rodents entire home for shelter from the cold.